-On April 2, 2021, TreCom Systems Group, Inc. ("TreCom") filed suit against Akerna and MJF in federal District Court for the Eastern District of Pennsylvania, seeking recovery of up to approximately \$2.0 million for services allegedly provided pursuant to a Subcontractor Agreement between MJF and TreCom.
+On April 2, 2021, TreCom Systems Group, Inc. ("TreCom") filed suit against Akerna and MJF in federal District Court for the Eastern District of Pennsylvania, seeking recovery of up to approximately \$4.2 million for breach of contract and unjust enrichment claims pursuant to a Subcontractor Agreement between MJF and TreCom.
 MJF provided a notice of termination of the operative Subcontractor Agreement on August 4, 2020.
 MJF disputes the validity of TreCom's invoices and the enforceability of the alleged agreement that TreCom submitted to the court.
 Akerna filed counterclaims against TreCom for breach of contract, a declaratory judgment, commercial disparagement, and defamation.
 TreCom failed to return Akerna's intellectual property and issued numerous disparaging statements to one of Akerna's clients.
 TreCom subsequently filed a motion to dismiss these counterclaims, which was denied by the court.
 The court denied both parties' motions for summary judgment.
 A trial is currently set to commence on December 2, 2024.
 Akerna intends to vigorously defend against TreCom's claims, and pursue its own claims.
-With respect to the TreCom matter, we established a loss contingency of \$0.2 million in 2021 on the books of MJF which remains outstanding as of June 30, 2024.
+With respect to the TreCom matter, we established a loss contingency of \$0.2 million in 2021 on the books of MJF which remains outstanding as of September 30, 2024.